 We have experienced, and may continue to experience, growth and organizational change, which has placed, and may continue to place, significant demands on our management, operational, and financial resources.
-For example, our headcount has grown from 759 as of February 28, 2017 to approximately 1,230 as of November 30, 2020.
+For example, our headcount has grown from 759 as of February 28, 2017 to approximately 1,720 as of March 31, 2021, including the addition of approximately 320 additional employees through our acquisition of 2nd.MD.
 Most of our employees have been with us for fewer than three years as a result of our rapid growth.
 We believe that our mission-driven culture has been an important contributor to our success, which we believe fosters empathy, innovation, teamwork, and passion for providing high levels of customer satisfaction and member engagement.
 If we fail to successfully integrate, develop, and motivate new employees, it could harm our mission-driven culture.
 In addition, as we grow and develop the infrastructure of a public company, we may find it difficult to maintain the important aspects of our mission-driven culture, which could limit our ability to innovate and operate effectively.
 Any failure to preserve our culture could also negatively affect our ability to retain and recruit personnel, maintain our performance, or execute on our business strategy.